 \subsection{Extracting Protagonist Attributes}

-We now proceed to extract a list of \textit{attributes} that describe the protagonist and their actions in the narrative.
-We identify two main methods to obtain these tokens from the text, inspired by prior work: \paragraph{Linguistic Dependencies with \texttt{spaCy}:} We use the linguistic dependency relations among the tokens of each sentence in the story to identify the verbs and adjectives attached to each identified protagonist mention.
-This corresponds to the method used in \cite{Lucy2021GenderAR}.
+We extract a list of \textit{attributes} from each story that describe the protagonist and their actions.
+We use two methods to obtain these tokens from the text:

+\textbf{Linguistic Dependencies (with \texttt{spaCy})} among the tokens of each sentence to identify the verbs and adjectives attached to each protagonist mention.
+This corresponds to the method used by \citet{Lucy2021GenderAR}.

-\paragraph{Implicit Attributes with \texttt{COMeT}:} We follow the commonsense reasoning-based method described in \cite{Huang2021UncoveringIG} to infer attributes beyond lexical indicators from the story text.
-COMeT is a generative knowledge base completion model that, given a sentence containing one or more entities, generates short phrases that describe the underlying relations between the entities.
-The motivation for this method is to be able to identify underspecified and implicit indicators of bias.
+\textbf{Implicit Attributes (with \texttt{COMeT}).} We follow the commonsense reasoning-based method described by \citet{Huang2021UncoveringIG} to infer attributes beyond lexical indicators from the text.
+COMeT is a generative knowledge base completion model that, given a sentence containing one or more entities, generates short phrases that describe the underlying relations between those entities.
+The motivation is to be able to identify underspecified and implicit indicators of bias.

-We present sample extracts from three stories from our dataset, along with the attributes obtained by each of these pipelines, in Table \ref{tab:story-attribute-example} of the Appendix.
+We present sample extracts from three stories from our dataset, along with the attributes obtained by both methods, in the Appendix (Table \ref{tab:story-attribute-example}).